A Call to Action! Promoting Well-Being and Ethical Implications for Lawyers and Law Firms in the Legal Profession Out of Stock

 - Recognizing the signs and symptoms of abuse before it is too late

 Deborah Bjes is the dedicated risk manager for the lawyer's professional liability program with Swiss Re Corporate Solutions.
 Deborah is responsible for providing assistance and resources to attorneys by providing on-site CLE seminars, risk management programs, newsletters, and articles.
 Deborah is a licensed attorney and former partner at a mid-sized insurance defense Chicago law firm.

 Deborah has also served as a customer service specialist and has facilitated seminars on communication skills.
 Deborah is a graduate of Loyola University Chicago School of Law, where she received her J.D. cum laude.

-This program qualifies for 1.0 MCLE credit hour, including up to 1.0 SA/MH credit hour.
+This seminar qualifies for 1.0 MCLE credit hour, including up to 1.0 SA/MH credit hour.

-When submitting your compliance reports to the SC Commission on CLE and Specialization, please use this course code if you completed the program in 2019 : 194959ADO
+Note: When submitting your compliance reports to the SC Commission on CLE and Specialization, if you completed this in 2022, please use this course code: 223083ADO.